lah7/sims2-wine-patches/README.md

 The only exception is when a new default neighbourhood is loaded for the first time in which the thumbnails were already pre-rendered.

+### Polygon Explosion

+Icons above a Sim's head (like the one when you get a new friend) can appear glitchy.

 ### Black screen after resolution changes
 Changing resolution while at a household can sometimes result in a black screen.